discord-tickets/docs/docs/hosting.md

 Follow the [getting started](/getting-started#getting-your-bot-token) steps to get your bot token.

-Until a subscription management site is created, please use this temporary form to request hosting.
-You should receive an invoice from [Stripe](https://stripe.com) by email within a couple of days.
+Until a subscription management site is created, please use this temporary form to request hosting. **You should receive an email with a payment link within a couple of days, usually within 24 hours.**

 <!-- do not delete -->
 --8<-- "includes/hosting-form.html"